-Office: BLB 213A
+Office: BLB 378C

-Don W. Finn is currently professor and Chair of Accounting at the University of North Texas.
-He received his undergraduate degree from Texas Tech University, Masters Degree from Arkansas State University and Ph.D. from the University of Arkansas.
+Don W. Finn is currently professor of Accounting at the University of North Texas.
+He received his undergraduate degree from Texas Tech University, Master’s Degree from Arkansas State University and Ph.D. from the University of Arkansas.
 His primary teaching interests have included a graduate doctoral seminar in behavioral accounting research, honors seminar on corporate governance and professionalism, and cost/managerial accounting at the undergraduate level.

-His research interests focus on behavioral judgment & decision making related to ethics, budgeting, and managerial effectiveness.
-Professor Finn has published in The Accounting Review, Auditing: A Journal of Practice and Theory, Behavioral Research in Accounting, Journal of Business Ethics, Research on Accounting Ethics, Cost and Management, Corporate Planning, and others.
-He has also received research awards while at Texas Tech University, the Barney E. Rushing, Jr. Faculty Distinguished Research Award Nominee in 1997 and the College of Business Administration Research Award in 1998.
+His research interests focus on behavioral judgment & decision making related to ethics, budgeting, and audit effectiveness.
+Professor Finn has published in The Accounting Review, Auditing: A Journal of Practice and Theory, Behavioral Research in Accounting, Journal of Business Ethics, Research on Accounting Ethics, Cost and Management, Corporate Planning, and other respected publications.